WHY THE DETROIT REGION

 Learn why so many companies choose to invest and expand in the Detroit Region.

-Whether they’re relocating or expanding their operations, companies move to the Detroit Region because it gives them a strategic advantage in the global market.
-The Detroit Region combines all the amenities of a large urban center with an affordable cost of living and unparalleled market access—making the region a prime location unlike any other major U.S. metro.
-With skilled local talent, exceptional education, and a high quality of life, the region provides the resources to help your business grow and a community where you’ll feel right at home.
+Whether they’re relocating or expanding, companies move to the Detroit Region because our community gives them a strategic advantage in the global market.
+The Detroit Region combines all the benefits of a stable business environment with an affordable cost of living and unparalleled market access–making the region a prime location unlike any other major U.S. metro.
+With readily available skilled talent and an exceptional quality of life, the Detroit Region is a place where businesses grow and employees feel right at home.

 Thousands of companies have already discovered what the Detroit Region has to offer.
 From automotive manufacturing to corporate and professional services, our industries enjoy a vibrant local community where innovation and diversity go hand-in-hand.
-Learn more about the Detroit Region and how we can help you grow across the globe.
+Learn more about the Detroit Region and how we help companies grow across the globe.